hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/04c-Animations.md

 + [DOM events](#431-events-input-and-output)
   + use the DOM JavaScript API to create event handlers
-  + js: events made by users as an input and manipulating the DOM structure as an output
+  + JavaScript: events made by users as an input and manipulating the DOM structure as an output
   + games/animations:
     + input: change state variables of moving objects
     + output: animation loop taking care of these variables to move the objects